Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 If you are a kite fan, the Kite Museum is great, and taking photos is no problem.
 It will be a quick look for others and then move on to the next place.
 And if you want to take something home with you, they have quite an extensive range of kites for sale.

 Many Japanese enjoy kite flying, and you can often see them around the city.
 A few weeks before I published this article, I photographed some at Kasai Rinkai Park.
 One day, I will visit a festival for them.
-If you have any questions or comments, you can leave them below.
+Please leave questions and comments below.